ashleyteoh/shadowDimension/README.md

 # Shadow Dimension

-A 2D fighting game with between Fae and Demons, themes influenced by the Netflix show Stranger Things
+A 2D fantasy fighting game with between Fae and Demons, themes influenced by the Netflix show Stranger Things

 _A dark evil has arrived in your hometown.
 A group of government scientists have opened a gate in their laboratory to another dimension called the Over Under.
 The Over Under is ruled by Navec